Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Evaluation

 \subsection{Caching decisions}

 We evaluate the proposed pipeline as a solution to the adapter caching problem, with the greedy algorithm acting as the final decision stage.
 We first analyze single-GPU scenarios to demonstrate throughput maximization and identification of the per-GPU optimal packing point (\(Max_{pack}\)).
-We then extend the analysis to distributed settings with four GPUs, showing how consistently reaching \(Max_{pack}\) improves overall GPU efficiency, and comparing our approach against dLoRA.
+We then extend the analysis to distributed settings with four GPUs, showing how consistently reaching \(Max_{pack}\) improves overall GPU efficiency.
 Finally, we evaluate an alternative configuration of the pipeline in which the optimization objective is shifted from resource efficiency to latency minimization.

-The evaluation covers a diverse set of workload scenarios.
-Arrival rates are grouped into high-rate (2.4, 1.2, 0.6, 0.3, 0.15), low-rate (0.075, 0.0375, 0.01875, 0.009375, 0.0046875), and mixed-rate (0.6, 0.3, 0.15, 0.075, 0.0375) configurations, where adapter rates are randomly distributed from the considered configuration.
-Adapter sizes are also evaluated under varying settings, high-size (32), low-size (8), and mixed-size (8, 16, 32).
-For each workload configuration, the pipeline output is validated by executing the real \Gls{LLM}-adapter serving system, from which all reported figures and tables are obtained.